Log in

 Connect with a licensed physician online in minutes.

-Traveling within the United States with medical marijuana is legal if a reciprocity program exists.
-States with medical marijuana card reciprocity recognize and adhere to each other’s laws, so your MMJ card will be valid in a reciprocal state.
-However, the list of states with reciprocity is small, and most states, including Florida and New York, do not recognize out-of-state medical cards.
+However, the list of states with reciprocity is limited, and most states, including Florida and New York, do not recognize out-of-state medical cards.

-If you’re going to a state with medical marijuana reciprocity, check to see if you must sign up for your destination state’s medical marijuana program to use medical cannabis legally.
+Some states with medical marijuana reciprocity may require you to sign up for your destination state’s medical marijuana program to use medical cannabis legally.
 In Arkansas, for example, visitors must sign up for the medical marijuana program thirty days in advance and pay a $50 nonrefundable fee.
+New Jersey, on the other hand, offers a six-month visitor’s medical cannabis card which offers the same access as a New Jersey patient.

 Possession limits may also differ for visitors compared to residents of the state.
 In Oregon, a state resident with a medical marijuana card can possess up to 24 ounces.
 Visitors from other states can possess only one ounce, even with a valid MMJ card.

-The Transportation Security Administration (TSA) has issued more stringent security requirements since the turn of the century and the September 11th tragedy.
-But heavy restrictions on cannabis date back to President Richard Nixon’s administration and the beginning of the War on Drugs.
+The Transportation Security Administration (TSA) has issued more stringent airport security requirements for air travel since the September 11th tragedy.
+But heavy restrictions on cannabis date back to President Richard Nixon’s administration, and the beginning of the War on Drugs.
 In a nutshell: flying with cannabis is illegal.

 At the same time, TSA agents do not actively search for medical marijuana or other drugs in your baggage.
-However, if the TSA finds anything resembling a federally illegal substance in your bags, they are required to report the finding to local law enforcement.
+However, if the TSA finds anything resembling a federally illegal substance in your bags, they are required to report the finding to local law enforcement, and you may be charged with a crime.

-The bottom line is that flying with medical marijuana poses numerous legal risks.
+The bottom line is that flying with cannabis products poses numerous legal risks.
 Leave your MMJ at home the next time you fly, or find an alternate form of transportation.

 Cars

-If using public transport, recognize that trains and busses have their own rules and regulations.
-Greyhound and Amtrak, for example, do not allow for the consumption or transport of cannabis on their vehicles, even in legal states.
+If using public transport, recognize that trains and buses have their own rules and regulations.
+Greyhound and Amtrak, for example, do not allow for the consumption or transport of cannabis in their vehicles, even in legal states.

 You definitely cannot smoke weed on subways and commuter trains.
-The U.S.’s largest transportation hub, the MTA in New York, banned all smoking in 1988.
+The U.S.’s largest transportation hub, the Metropolitan Transportation Authority (MTA) in New York, banned all smoking in 1988.
 As for traveling with your medical marijuana, subways and commuter trains will have their own rules and regulations to which you must adhere.

 The United States Coast Guard wants you to leave your weed at home.
 When you travel through waterways, you may be unaware that you have left one jurisdiction and entered another.
 If the place you sail through has outlawed marijuana, then you are subject to those laws.